8ctopus/php-sandbox/README.md

 Profiles are stored in the `log` directory and can be analyzed with tools such as [webgrind](https://github.com/jokkedk/webgrind).

-## SPX profiler
+## SPX

-To start profiling with SPX:

 - Access the [SPX control panel](http://localhost/?SPX_KEY=dev&SPX_UI_URI=/)
 - Check checkbox `Whether to enable SPX profiler for your current browser session.
 No performance impact for other clients.`
-- Run script to profile
+- Run the script to profile
 - Refresh the SPX control panel tab and the report will be available at the bottom of the screen.
 Click it to show the report in a new tab.

-_Note_: Disable Xdebug debugger `xdebug.remote_enable` for accurate measurements.

 ## connect to database